Non GMO Soy Protein Powder –

 - Quality/source of the soybeans.
 Soybeans are one of the top 5 most genetically modified crops, leading to numerous concerns.
 Use of fertilizers, pesticides, etc., is another concern.

-The difference in soy protein powder products
+The difference in soy protein powder products--why one is different

 - Soy may stunt growth and/or cause thyroid problems.